rodmk/legacy_enhancement_suite/README.md

 - A "!" will appear next to the "Hunting" Tab if you are able to hunt a Special NPC.
 - Allows the player to Hunt the same Hunting Group on the same page as the final hit that results in victory.
 - Allows the player to combine a Crystal that just dropped with another if found in your Inventory.
+- Shows remaining inventory spaces left after hunting.
+- Tracks drops by hunting groups and shows drops and drop rates in the hunting page.

 ### Wastelands
 - You can now hover over specific Squares to view it's coordinates as a tooltip.